May 10, 2018

 A Helping Hand: Providing Community Support in a Crisis

-When disaster or tragedy strike, local businesses are often eager to assist, providing help with immediate needs and ongoing healing.
+When disaster or tragedy strike, local businesses are often eager to assist, providing community support in a crisis, and help with immediate needs and ongoing healing.
 Tourism and hospitality businesses are particularly well poised to make an impact, as accommodation and food are often two urgent necessities for those affected and for emergency services personnel and volunteers.

 After April’s tragic Humboldt Broncos bus crash, several area hotels offered free stays to those affected.
 Such a generous offer comes with important considerations: